 Treatment for an infected pilonidal sinus will depend on:

 A pilonidal sinus abscess will need treatment with antibiotics.
 The pus inside will also probably need to be drained.
-There are a number of treatment options for a pilonidal sinus that keeps coming back and that's painful, bleeding or leaking discharge.
+There are a number of treatment options for a pilonidal sinus but it won't stop it from coming back and that's painful, bleeding, or leaking discharge.
+In most cases, you'll be offered painkillers, such as paracetamol and anti-inflammatories to help reduce pain and swelling.
+Surgery is the only treatment for pilonidal sinus.
 Your doctor will discuss these with you.
-In most cases you'll be offered painkillers, such as paracetamol and anti-inflammatories to help reduce pain and swelling.

 Causes of Pilonidal Sinus